epistulae/Interactive-Lab-Hub/Lab 4/README.md

 ### Looks Like

+This is a cardboard prototype with acrylic parts.
+All sensors are acrylic with copper tape.
+The lid has the individual song sensors and the inner lid has control buttons.
+The Pi display shows the current setup of the box.

 <img width="503" alt="Screen Shot 2021-10-27 at 9 19 48 AM" src="https://user-images.githubusercontent.com/14368010/139073683-a8feac30-2df6-4b45-b270-abc7c9c0d8aa.png">
 <img width="462" alt="Screen Shot 2021-10-27 at 9 19 57 AM" src="https://user-images.githubusercontent.com/14368010/139073722-4fc7f268-9acb-4dbd-8f88-f453893063ae.png">
 <img width="482" alt="Screen Shot 2021-10-27 at 9 20 07 AM" src="https://user-images.githubusercontent.com/14368010/139073749-e4a1ddfd-41d5-4e53-923c-d262d5215257.png">